jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 // TODO -
-// phd link could be added here, either explain what the focus of the phd is

 // or explain that these loadcase studies would become their own book
 // transition required
-The fundamental challenges in both computation and analysis underscore the current limitations in achieving comprehensive, high-fidelity simulations for all specified load cases.
-Given these challenges, the identification of potentially critical load cases for #glspl("swith") was approached by leveraging established industry knowledge.
-The former company MBB perfomed a statistical evaluation to determine the probability of each load case being critical.
-Their findings in percentage, that is, in how many times one load case was to be found critical is given in @tab_29.
+Given the outlined challenges, this work leverages established industry knowledge to identify potentially critical load cases for #glspl("swith").
+The former company MBB performed a statistical evaluation to determine the probability of each load case being critical.
+Their findings in percentage, that is, in how many times one load case was found to be critical, is given in @tab_29.

 // TODO
 #figure(